openplans/openblock-old/docs/install/demo_setup.rst

 -----------------------

 You should already have taken care of :ref:`database_installation`.
-Create the (empty) database, and a postgres user for it, with these commands:
+Create the (empty) database with this command:

 .. code-block:: bash